Brunno-DaSilva/MERN-STEP-BY-STEP/README.md

 mongoose.connection.on("disconnected", () => console.log("mongo disconnected"));
 ```

+## Now define the App Listening to your PORT variable

-## Set the variable app to listen to the appropriate port on your local machine it will run on 3000 or it will default to HEROKU
+Set the variable `app` to listen to the appropriate `PORT` in your local machine it will run on 3000 (or whatever number you assigned to `PORT`) or it will understand that you are in a HEROKU environment.

 ```
 //=================================================